-The Pauli weight of MSP transformation is $(\sum_{l=1}^{L} (v_l-1))+1$, and the proof is given in Appendix \ref{Pauli weight of MSP}.
-We consider the special case that all entries of $\vec{V}$ are the same: $v_1=\dots=v_L=v$, and $L=\log_v M$.
+The Pauli weight of the MSP transformation is $(\sum_{l=1}^{L} (v_l-1))+1$, and the proof is given in Appendix \ref{Pauli weight of MSP}.
+We consider the special case that all entries of $\vec{V}$ are the same:$v_1=\dots=v_L=v$, and $L=\log_v M$.
 The Pauli weight of this case is $(v-1)\log_v M+1$, and it grows with $v(v\geq2)$.
-Thus the Pauli weight reaches the minimum value at $v=2$, which is $\log_2 M+1$, the Pauli weight of BK transformation.
-In other words, BK transformation is the best case of MSP transformation when only consider the Pauli weight and $M$ is large enough.
-But when considering the number of Pauli operators of a Hamiltonian, BK transformation is not always the best case, for Pauli weight is just the worst case, not the average case of numbers of Pauli operators.
-In practice, when applying MSP transformation with a proper vector on the electronic structure Hamiltonian of some molecules, the total number of Pauli operators is less than that of the BK transformation.
+Thus, the Pauli weight reaches its minimum value at $v=2$, which is $\log_2 M+1$, the Pauli weight of the BK transformation.
+In other words, the BK-tree transformation is the best case of MSP transformation when only considering the Pauli weight and $M$ is large enough.
+However, when considering the number of Pauli operators of a Hamiltonian, the BK transformation is not always the best choice because the number of Pauli operators depends on the form of specific Hamiltonians.
+In practice, when applying the MSP transformation with a proper vector to the electronic structure Hamiltonian of some molecules, the total number of Pauli operators is less than that of the BK transformation.
 And it should be noted that the Pauli weight is not the only metric to determine which mapping is the most suitable.
 The contiguity of Pauli strings and other metrics are also important.